What do we mean by “Networked Learning”?

 Networked learning represents a further step in the people centred approach to learning that the NetNZ advocates and a shift away from viewing learning in such binary terms as face to face or online.
 It is a field of research and practice that has developed over the last 30 years and recently revised to fit our current covid context.
 However, Networked Learning has always been distinguished by a focus on the interplay of three key areas:

 - Collaborative engagement in valued activity.

 Importantly, we can’t study any one area without consideration of how it works with the others.
-Over recent years these areas have developed into a definition which fully captures many of the principles and values historically embraced by the NetNZ and explained within this report.
+Over recent years these areas have developed into a definition which fully captures many of the principles and values historically embraced by the NetNZ.

 “Networked learning involves processes of collaborative, co-operative and collective inquiry, knowledge-creation and knowledgeable action, underpinned by trusting relationships, motivated by a sense of shared challenge and enabled by convivial technologies.
 Networked learning promotes connections: between people, between sites of learning and action, between ideas, resources and solutions, across time, space and media” (Networked Learning Editorial Collective, (NLEC), 2020, p.
 320).

 In simple terms we view people, relationships, and connection as absolutely fundmanetal to what we do.
 We advocate for the internet to be used in ways that develops these ideas, while also breaking down the barriers that physical spaces can bring.

 How does it work?

 NetNZ programmes usually comprise 10-20 learners from between 5-12 schools from across New Zealand.
 Large courses can be split into independent classes or, as is becoming more common, two or more teachers will work collaboratively with the entire group.